PC Engine / TurboGrafx-16 Architecture

 Tada!

-So far we’ve seen how the VDC does all the heavy work, but the last task is actually delegated to the Video Encoder or ‘VCE’.
-Hudson named this chip HuC6260 and its basic function is to receive 9-bit data streams from the VDC, apply the colour palettes, and send the result to the TV (in the form of an analogue signal).
+Until now, we have seen how the VDC performs most of the heavy work, but the final task is actually delegated to the Video Colour Encoder or ‘VCE’.
+Found on the motherboard as the HuC6260 chip, its primary function is to receive 9-bit data streams from the VDC, apply the colour palettes, and send the result to the TV as an analogue signal.

-If you read previous articles you may be familiar with the importance of timing.
-Well, here is no exception: To avoid unwanted artefacts (such as ‘snow’), the VCE can only be updated during a vertical interrupt.
+If you have read previous articles, you may be familiar with the importance of timing.
+This case is no exception: to avoid unwanted artefacts (such as ‘snow’), the VCE can only be updated during a vertical interrupt.

 Video Output

-The Video encoder outputs RGB (along with Sync) and YPbPr, this is ideal for use with a SCART cable or component cable, respectively.
-This looks good so far!…
+The video encoder outputs RGB (along with Sync) and YPbPr, which is ideal for use with a SCART cable or component cable, respectively.
+This looks promising so far…

 Image